countzero/windows_manage_large_language_models/README.md

 ## Features

-- Easy configuration via a `.env` file
+- Easy configuration via one `.env` file
 - Automates the synchronization of Git repositories containing large files (LFS)
 - Only fetches one LFS object at a time
 - Displays a progress indicator on downloading LFS objects